progothemes/progo-jumbotron/README.md

 ### 0.1.1
 *Release Date  - 24th July, 2015*

-* Minor maintenance release cleaning up README(s) and plugin Description and comments.
+* Maintenance release cleaning up README(s) and plugin Description and comments.
+* and also adding a filter so that perhaps a Jumbotron could appear on some other page if someone with php inclinations so desired

 ### 0.1
 *Release Date  - 22nd May, 2015*